curry-language/kics2/RELNOTES.md

     of intermediate files when different Curry systems are used.
   * Front end supports new language options `NoImplicitPrelude` and `NoDataDeriving`.
+  * Front end has the old option `--extended` as default.
+    In order to switch off the extensions for functional patterns and anonymous free variables, one can use the options `NoFunctionalPatterns` and `NoAnonFreeVars`, respectively.

 Release notes for KiCS2 Version 2.3.0 (October 12, 2020)